VolksEEG/VolksEEG/README.md

 VolksEEG development will result in a safe design whose development conforms to US and EU regulations – no different than any other commercial medical device.
-Project participants will gain some knowledge and experience in medical device design/development processes.
+Project participants will gain some knowledge and experience in the medical device design/development processes.

 # Why are open-source medical devices a good idea?